rrwick/Filtlong/README.md

 ### Without an external reference

-When no external reference is provided, Filtlong judges read quality using the Phred quality scores in the FASTQ file.
+When you run Filtlong without an external reference, it judges read quality using the Phred quality scores in the FASTQ file.

 ```
 filtlong --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz